What is layered security and why does it matter

 This guide explains what layered security means, how it works in practice, why it matters across real systems, and why the idea applies not only to websites but also to devices, browsers, online accounts, home networks, office networks, cloud services, and third party technology suppliers.

 Layered security is often also referred to as defence in depth.
-The wording varies, but the central idea is the same.
-Different layers reduce different risks.
-Some help prevent problems, some help detect them, some help limit impact, and some help support recovery after an incident.
+The wording varies, but the central idea is the same: different controls protect different parts of the system, and no single control should be expected to carry the whole security burden.

 How layered security works in practice